syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/001_Using_pattern_databases/README.md

 ---

-To classify messages using a pattern database, include a db-parser() statement in your syslog-ng configuration file using the following
+To classify messages using a pattern database, include a db-parser() statement in your {{ site.product.short_name }} configuration file using the following
 syntax:

 **Declaration**